Anime: Pokémon: The Mastermind of Mirage Pokémon

-- Strolling Through the Chaos: The Mirage Master at the end when they walk back into the collapsing lab.
-Even the main characters are briefly stunned at them.
+- Strolling Through the Chaos: The Mirage Master at the end when he walks back into the collapsing lab.
+Even the main characters are briefly stunned at the action.

 - Take That: Against players who use hacking devices on their Pokémon games.

 - They Called Me Mad!: Doctor Yung was expelled from the Pokemon Institute because their research was considered unethical.